 - For students withdrawing after the term drop period and prior to the course midpoint: Full tuition and fees are charged; a grade of “W” is recorded on the transcript.
 To receive a “W” on the transcript, withdrawal from single-weekend courses/seminars must be received prior to the first session rather than the midpoint.
 Withdrawal following a weekend course/seminar will be recorded as a “WF”.

 - For students withdrawing after the midpoint of the course: Full tuition and fees are charged; a grade of “WF” is recorded on the transcript.

 Refund policies can vary according to state law.
-Please review the full MHA and MPH course withdrawal policy (pdf)
+Please review the full course registration and withdrawal policy (pdf)